lucbettaieb/SublimeLinter-roslint/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to [roslint](http://wiki.ros.org/roslint).
 It will be used with files that have the “C++” syntax.

-This is for ROS Indigo currently.
-You should be able to modify the indigo string inside things to make it work with Jade or other ROS releases.
+This is tested in ROS Kinetic.

 This plugin is very much in development!
 Please file issues and make pull requests!

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].